Me (Kelly Clarkson song)

-"Me" is a song by American pop recording artist Kelly Clarkson, from her tenth studio album, Chemistry (2023).
+"Me" is a song by American pop singer Kelly Clarkson, from her tenth studio album, Chemistry (2023).
 Accompanied with "Mine", it was released on April 14, 2023, by Atlantic Records as the lead double A-side single.
 It was written by Clarkson, Gayle, and Josh Ronen with production by Jason Halbert and Jesse Shatkin.

 Composition

 "Me" was first written by Gayle and Josh Ronen, who wrote the first verse and chorus.
 When Clarkson told Atlantic that she was a fan of Gayle's they told her that she was their artist.
 Atlantic then sent Clarkson the song.
 In one night, Clarkson finished the rest of the song.
 It was produced by Jason Halbert and Jesse Shatkin.

 Release and promotion

 "Me" was released as a double A-side lead single along with "Mine" by Atlantic on April 14, 2023.
 Clarkson explained the reason behind the release saying, "We decided to release 'Mine' and 'Me' at the same time because I didn't want to release just one song to represent an entire album, or relationship."
 The song was sampled on the 2024 single "Survivor's Remorse" released by Roddy Ricch.